AdobeDocs/mobile-services.fr-FR/help/blackberry/methods.md

 Classes et méthodes fournies par la bibliothèque BlackBerry.

-Le SDK prend actuellement en charge Adobe Analytics et les méthodes se trouvent dans des classes distinctes basées sur la solution.
+The SDK currently has support for Adobe Analytics, and methods are in separate classes based on the solution.

 ## SDK settings {#section_C1EB977043C04D2B93E5A63DB72828B6}